 a.
-In full satisfaction of the Allowed Class 3 Secured Claim, if any, in connection with the sale of Unit 505 to MRC, the Debtor shall pay \$20,000 to BOA within 10 business days of the later of: (i) the Effective Date; or (ii) the Closing Date.
+In full satisfaction of the Allowed Class 3 Secured Claim, if any, in connection with the sale of Unit 505, the Debtor shall pay \$20,000 to BOA within 10 business days of the Closing Date.

 4. Treatment of Class 4 Secured Claim of Cristopher Trapani, PA ("Trapani").
 Allowed Secured Claims in Class 4 shall be completely and fully satisfied by the following treatment: